George M. Sheldrick: Academic career

 In 1966, Sheldrick was elected a Fellow of Jesus College, Cambridge.
 During his time as an academic at the University of Cambridge, he also taught within the Faculty of Chemistry.
 He was a demonstrator from 1966 to 1971, and a lecturer from 1971 to 1978.

 Sheldrick joined the University of Göttingen in 1978.
 There, he was first Professor of Inorganic Chemistry, then later Professor of Structural Chemistry.
 In 2011, he retired from full-time academia and was appointed Niedersachsen Professor (IE Emeritus Professor).

 Work

-Sheldrick deals with molecular structure elucidation by X-ray diffraction.
-He is the lead developer of the SHELX program suite, which is freely available online.
+Sheldrick dealt with molecular structure elucidation by X-ray diffraction.
+He was the lead developer of the SHELX program suite, which is freely available online.
 In 2011, a graphical user interface for SHELX refinements called ShelXle was released.

-Personal life
+Personal life and death

 On 13 July 1968, Sheldrick married Katherine Elizabeth Herford.
-Together they have four children.
+Together they had four children.
+He died on 20 February 2025, at the age of 82.

-His younger brother, William S. Sheldrick (1945-2015), was a professor of analytical chemistry at Ruhr University in Bochum, Germany until his retirement in 2010.
+His younger brother, William S. Sheldrick (1945–2015), was a professor of analytical chemistry at Ruhr University in Bochum, Germany until his retirement in 2010.